krgreene/geo-info/spatial_analysis.md

 * Click Run.
 * Make the output or result permanent by exporting it as a ```Geotiff```.
 * After saving the clipped layers, remove the temporary clipped layers and the original land use/cover layers.
 You may as well remove the coastline layer.
-* Colour the clipped layers by assigning the land use/cover classes obtainable from the metadata at this link: [https://www.arcgis.com/home/item.html?id=cfcb7609de5f478eb7666240902d4d3d](https://www.arcgis.com/home/item.html?id=cfcb7609de5f478eb7666240902d4d3d){:target="_blank"}
+* Colour the clipped layers by assigning the land use/cover classes obtainable from the Class Definitions table below.
 * Double-click one of the clipped layers to open the property window.
 * Click the ```Symbology``` tab.
     * Render type = Paletted/Unique values;
     * Click Classify at the bottom left to see the classes and labels.
     * Under ```label```, double click on a class number and type in the right name obtained from the metadata.
 The class numbers are below:

+**Class definitions table**

 **Class (Value)** | **Name** | **Description**
 1	| Water | Areas where water was predominantly present throughout the year; may not cover areas with sporadic or ephemeral water; contains little to no sparse vegetation, no rock outcrop nor built up features like docks; examples: rivers, ponds, lakes, oceans, flooded salt plains.